This is the second customer in a two part series: “How to get customers for life coaching?”

-6. Attending any networking seminar will do.
+Coaches often think any networking seminar will do.
 Many starting businesses end up going to the same networking events (chamber of commerce etc.) Problem is, many starting businesses do not have the budget for coaches.

-Solution: Thoroughly research at which events your clients will hang out.
+Thoroughly research at which events your clients will hang out.
 And once you know that, prepare your elevator pitch (if you had 2 minutes in an elevator with someone to convince them to buy your service….what would you say?)

-7. Attending short training events for marketing and networking, which overpromise.
+Coaches often buy short training events for marketing and networking, which overpromise.

-Solution: We have seen people offering free sessions, free ebooks, free everything in order to get customers.
+We have seen people offering free sessions, free ebooks, free everything in order to get customers.
 Some people have success initially with free sessions, because it allows the client to meet the coach.
 It does allow you time with a potential client in the room, to be convinced of your services.
 At the same time carefully consider if your services aren’t too valuable to be “free” (is that the image you want to put out there?)
 Also if someone is serious about getting a coach, wouldn’t they be willing to pay a fee to try out your services?
 The solution is, carefully consider making this move.
 Try it out, both with offering something for free, and without.
-You will find out soon enough.

-Solution: it really depends on where you advertise.
+It really depends on where you advertise.
 Students communicated to us that inexpensive advertising in free of charge magazines tends to be more often then not, not the way to go.
 Expensive advertising in paid magazines, seem to be hit or miss (it depends on the readers, magazines, and the quality of your advertising.)
 You won’t know, until you find out.
 Instead of getting hooked in a 12 month advertising scheme, try one shot and evaluate the response.
 Set a strict budget for this, and move on if it is not yielding results.

-Getting people to talk about your services, that’s key!
+Getting people to talk about your services that’s key!
 You are really offering a feeling.
 If you are a coach, your client wants to feel that you hold the keys to the magic kingdom.
 People respond to word of mouth, reputation, an impression they have of you after engaging with you in some way.

-You can choose to be considered a email/facebook/twitter SPAMmer, or to be considered someone whom elicits a feeling of “Let’s go for it!”‘
+You can choose to be considered a SPAMmer, or to be considered someone whom elicits a feeling of “Let’s go for it!”‘